The best Gboard emoji mashups, and how to create your own

-- First things first, if you haven't already, go to the Google Play Store to download, install, and set to default the Gboard on your phone right now.
+1. First, if you haven't already, go to the Google Play Store to download, install, and set the Gboard app to default on your phone right now.
 Pixel owners will have it installed as the default keyboard.

-- Open a messaging that you frequently type in, like Google Messages.
+2. Open a messaging app that you frequently type in, like Google Messages.

-- Select a second emoji from the emoji picker.
-If the two are compatible, you should see a selection of emoji hybrids or mashups between the two.
+5. Choose any two emojis.
+If the two are compatible, you should see a selection of emoji hybrids or mashups appear in Gboard.

-- Tap on the mashup you wish to share.
+6. Tap on the mashup you wish to share and hit send.

 Isn't that fun?
-There are literally dozens, if not hundreds of possible mashups that you can make, so have fun making your own creations!
-Many mashups can be found by simply tapping on one emoji and seeing the various pop-up options (as in step 4 above).
+There are dozens, if not hundreds, of possible mashups that you can make in Gboard, so have fun making your creations!
+Many mashups can be found by simply tapping on one emoji and seeing the various pop-up options.

 Note that the "emoji kitchen" feature may function slightly differently between apps or on different devices.
 As of this writing, Google says that the Emoji Kitchen is supported in Gmail, Google Messages, Facebook Messenger, Snapchat, Telegram, and WhatsApp, just to name a few.
 If you didn't see your favorite messaging app on that list, try it out and see if it works — Google is updating Gboard all the time!